TediCross/TediCross/README.md

 =========
 TediCross is a bot which bridges a chat in [Telegram](https://telegram.org) with a channel in [Discord](https://discord.com/).

 There is no public TediCross bot.
 You need to host it yourself.
 To host a bot, you need [nodejs](https://nodejs.org).
-The bot requires NodeJS 16 or higher
+The bot requires NodeJS 16 or higher.

+If you are cloning the repository and looking for the stable release, switch to the `stable` branch.

 TediCross News Channel